 During an international career that has brought her to many of the world’s most important opera houses, Mary Dunleavy has affirmed her position as one of America’s leading singing actresses.
-Recently, the soprano made her critically acclaimed UK debut as Christine in Intermezzo with Garsington Opera, which The Times of London praised as “a graceful and subtle performance that any Straussian should relish.”
+The Times of London praised her critically-acclaimed UK debut as Christine in Intermezzo with Garsington Opera as “a graceful and subtle performance that any Straussian should relish.”

 Ms. Dunleavy’s 2017-2018 season included appearing with the Metropolitan Opera as Meni in The Exterminating Angel (also covering the role of Lucia), returning later in the season to cover performances of Musetta in La bohème.
 She debuted with Opera San Jose as the Stepmother in Alma Deutscher’s critically acclaimed Cinderella, and with Opera Omaha, singing her first career performances of Alice Ford in Falstaff, a role which also served as her return to Garsington Opera during the summer of 2018.

 The previous season saw Ms. Dunleavy return to the Metropolitan Opera for productions of La bohème and Don Giovanni, make her company debut with Opera Omaha as Musetta, and she created the role of Millicent Jordan in the world premiere of Dinner at Eight with Minnesota Opera.
 She also made her return to her alma matter for a recital with Kelly Kuo at the University of Texas at Austin, and concluded the season in a return to Portland Opera for her role debut as Despina in Così fan tutte.

 During the 2015-2016 season the soprano returned to the roster of the Metropolitan Opera to perform Musetta in their production of La bohème, and appeared in concert with the Oregon Mozart Players.
 The 2014-2015 season saw Ms. Dunleavy return to Portland Opera as Rosalinde in Die Fledermaus, and to the Metropolitan Opera for their productions of La bohéme, Carmen, Don Giovanni, and The Rake’s Progress.